Project-Monarch/monarch-lib/README.md

 # uniswap-lib

-Solidity libraries that are shared across Uniswap contracts.
+Fork of Solidity libraries which are shared across Uniswap contracts.
 This package focuses on safety and execution gas efficiency.

 ## Install